UltraAce258/Toolkit/README.md

 *   **Visual Parameters**: When you select a script, custom configuration options for that script will automatically appear here.
 You don't need to know the underlying command-line arguments; just fill it out like a form.
 *   **Manual Parameters**: If you need to input temporary or advanced parameters that don't have a visual interface, you can type them here.
 The format is identical to the standard command line (e.g., `-v --output "my file.txt"`).

-#### Output Area
+#### Process and Results

+*   **Progress Bar**: When running a script that supports progress reporting, a visual progress bar will automatically appear below the "Run" button.
+It shows the task's completion percentage and a description of the current operation in real-time, keeping you informed about long-running tasks.
 *   **Standard Output**: A simple text box that displays only the final output of the script.
 *   **Enhanced Terminal**:
-    *   **Real-time Logs**: Shows every step of the script's execution, including dependency installation, debug info, etc.
+    *   **Real-time Logs**: Shows every step of the script's execution, including dependency installation and debug info.
+All non-progress output is clearly logged here for traceability.
-    *   **Interactive Input**: If a script requires user input during execution (like "yes/no"), you can type in the input line at the bottom of the terminal and press Enter.
+    *   **Interactive Input**: If a script requires any input during execution (like a "yes/no" confirmation or a password), you can type it in the input line at the bottom of the terminal and press Enter. **Even an empty Enter press is correctly passed to the script**.
     *   **System Commands**: When no script is running, this acts as a standard system terminal.
 You can use common commands like `cd`, `ls`, `dir`, `pip`, etc. Type `exit` to close the program.

 ### Menu Bar Configuration